mohdasruf/GMTest/Readme.md

 2. Reports produced with screenshots.

 Details of Project Structure
+1. This project uses Java as programming language and maven as build tool.
+2. To build the project run - mvn clean install.
-1. The "serenity.properties" file in the root folder contains options like the base URL or when screenshots should be taken.
+3. The "serenity.properties" file in the root folder contains options like the base URL or when screenshots should be taken.
-2. The Page Object classes are located in the "src/main/java/com/test/pages" folder.
+4. The Page Object classes are located in the "src/main/java/com/test/pages" folder.
-3. The step classes are located in the located in the "src/test/java/com/test/cucumber/steps/serenity" folder.
+5. The step classes are located in the located in the "src/test/java/com/test/cucumber/steps/serenity" folder.
-4. The tests can be run using the runner file src/test/java/com/test/cucumber/BDDRunner.java
+6. The tests can be run using the runner file src/test/java/com/test/cucumber/BDDRunner.java
-5. The feature files can be found in src/test/resources/features/order-product.feature
+7. The feature files can be found in src/test/resources/features/order-product.feature
-6.  serenity.conf file contains the path to the webdriver executables
+8.  serenity.conf file contains the path to the webdriver executables

 Serenity.properties file